juntyr/compression-safeguards/docs/index.md

 # Fearless lossy compression with `numcodecs-guardrails`

 Lossy compression can be scary as valuable information may be lost.
-This package provides several guardrail adapters that can be applied to *any* existing (lossy) compressor to *guarantee* that certain properties about the compression error are upheld.
+This package provides the [`GuardrailsCodec`][numcodecs_guardrails.GuardrailsCodec] adapter and several [`Guardrails`][numcodecs_guardrails.Guardrails] that can be applied to *any* existing (lossy) compressor to *guarantee* that certain properties about the compression error are upheld.
 By using these adapters, badly behaving lossy compressors become safe to use, at the cost of potentially less efficient compression, and lossy compression can be applied without fear.

 ## Design and Guarantees